UNITED WAY OF NORTHERN BC COMMUNITY INVESTMENT FUNDING 2019

 - Deficit or emergency funding.

-- Conferences, workshops or training sessions.
+- Attendance at conferences, workshops or training sessions.

 - Capital campaigns, expenditures or capital costs (e.g. equipment, furniture, the construction of a building).